vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 training loop.
 Without further ado..

 ## A full training loop with Optax and Flax
-- (hard to explain optax without something to target)
-- Show the main Optax concepts briefly X
-    - Stateless optimiser (SGD) X
-    - Stateful (show optimiser state, and how this must be passed around too) X
-    - How to call the optimiser?
-X
-- Define our configuration options
-- Create dataset and dataloader
-- Define our VAE model!
-    - Briefly describe what a VAE is too
-    - Show off the linear model, and how we class condition it.
-- Introduce the `create_train_step` and `train_step` pattern
-    - Also `create_eval_step` and `eval_step` pattern
-- Initialise everything!
-- Create main training loop
-- Plot some nice samples

 Given our changes adding a Flax model, our generic training loop looks something more like this: